 (also alsike clover)

-A tall clover that is widely grown for fodder.
-Native to Europe, it has become naturalized in North America.
+A tall clover which is widely grown for fodder, native to Europe and naturalized in North America.

 Trifolium hybridum, family Leguminosae‘A cool and moist environment is ideal for alsike clover growth; it has poor heat and drought tolerance.’

 - ‘Hay or pasture containing a large percentage of alsike clover is generally not recommended for horses.’